 Will you accept this rose?

-“Mate you’ve gotta start watching The Bachelorette!” is definitely not where I thought the conversation would lead when I caught up with a close mate for a beer on the weekend.
+“Mate you’ve gotta start watching The Bachelorette!” is definitely not where I thought the conversation would lead when I caught up with a close friend for a beer on the weekend.
 He was hooked after witnessing a brain explosion from one of the contestants, allegedly an international male model, who came out with pearlers like, “I didn’t ask to be an international model,” before declaring, “I’m actually reasonably happy not to receive a rose tonight.”
-HAHAHA!
-F#!king brilliant!

 I had just wolfed down a classic Tiger pie from Harry’s Cafe’ De Wheels on Cowper Wharf Rd when my phone lit up.